jagin/isl-notebooks/README.md

 <img src='http://www-bcf.usc.edu/%7Egareth/ISL/ISL%20Cover%202.jpg' width=20%>

-It's a learning playground for the book exercises including codes from other repositories (see [Credits](#credits)) in the form of dockerized Jupyter notebooks so it is easier to quickly run and experiment with.
+It's a learning playground for the book exercises including, merging and tweaking the codes from other repositories (see [Credits](#credits)) in the form of dockerized Jupyter notebooks so it is easier to quickly run and experiment with.

 ## Notebooks